puma/puma/README.md

 ### Platform Constraints

-Because of various platforms not being implement certain things, the following differences occur when Puma is used on different platforms:
+Because of various platforms not being able to implement certain things, the following differences occur when Puma is used on different platforms:

   * **JRuby**, **Windows**: server sockets are not seamless on restart, they must be closed and reopened.
 These platforms have no way to pass descriptors into a new process that is exposed to ruby
   * **JRuby**, **Windows**: cluster mode is not supported due to a lack of  fork(2)